emilyalice2708/makers-progress/week-3.md

 # Week 3

 ## Goals:
-- Build a simple web app
+- Build a simple web app. ✔️
-- Follow an effective debugging process for web applications
+- Follow an effective debugging process for web applications. ✔️
-- Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+- Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS). ✔️
-- Explain the MVC pattern
+- Explain the MVC pattern. ✔️

 ## Personal goals:
 - Improve time management:
-  - Make structured plan for the next day every evening
+  - Make structured plan for the next day every evening.
-  - Set aside time at the end of the week for revision of all new concepts
+  - Set aside time at the end of the week for revision of all new concepts.
-  - Set a structure at the beginning of each pairing session with planned breaks and planned driver/navigator switches
+  - Set a structure at the beginning of each pairing session with planned breaks and planned driver/navigator switches.
-  - Improve focus and minimise distractions when working but set clear times for real breaks
+  - Improve focus and minimise distractions when working but set clear times for real breaks.

 ## Plans:
-- Work on Battle challenge with different pairs throughout the week
+- Work on Battle challenge with different pairs throughout the week.
-- Work on RPS weekend challenge alone
+- Work on RPS weekend challenge alone.
-- Attend workshops: Web Kick-off, Process Modelling, Debugging Web Apps
+- Attend workshops: Web Kick-off, Process Modelling, Debugging Web Apps.
-- Work through practicals: Servers, Clients and HTTP Servers
+- Work through practicals: Servers, Clients and HTTP Servers.
-- Create a simple web app of my own choice
+- Create a simple web app of my own choice.
-- Outside reading
+- Outside reading.

 ## Evidence:
 - Battle - [repo](https://github.com/emilyalice2708/battle)